bolbken/bolbken/README.md

 - 🔭 I’m currently working on real-time backend web services using `Typescript`, `Python`, and `Golang`

-- 🌱 I’m hoping to master `Golang` someday...
+- 🌱 I’m hoping to learn `Rust` someday...

-- ❤️ I really like working with time-series data streams, building *rad* backend services and asking *dumb* questions.
+- ❤️ I really love working with data streams, event driven systems, ...and people.

 <!--
 - 👯 I’m looking to collaborate on ...